One-on-One Coaching | Definition, Strategies From Pros

 • Is there anything they have not tried to achieve that goal?

-• What possible challenges separate coachee from desired outcomes?
+• What possible challenges separate the coachee from desired outcomes?

 Communicate ideas to come to a better working solution.
 Provide constructive feedback that is specific, actionable, and focused on solutions to help the coachee improve.